Bespohk/vscode-ducks-typescript-generator/README.md

 # README

-The ducks-typescript-generator is a convenience extension used to automatically generate the a duck structure for your Redux/Typescript project.
+The ducks-typescript-generator is a convenience extension used to automatically generate a duck structure for your Redux/Typescript project.
 You can learn more about the ducks structure [here](https://github.com/erikras/ducks-modular-redux).

 ## Features